A geometric Steinberg formula: Whittaker-type perverse sheaves on affine Grassmannians and affine flag varieties

 \subsection{Affine Grassmannian and affine flag variety}

 We now denote by $z$ an indeterminate, and consider the functor $\cL G$, resp.~$\cL^+ G$, from $\F$-algebras to groups, which sends $R$ to $G(R( (z) ))$, resp.~$G(R[ [z] ])$.
-It is well known that $\cL G$ is represented by a group ind-scheme over $\F$, and that $\cL^+ G$ is represented by a group scheme over $\F$.
-Moreover, the fppf quotient $(\cL G/\cL^+G)_{\mathrm{fppf}}$ is represented by an ind-projective ind-scheme of ind-finite type, which is denoted $\Gr$ and called the \emph{affine Grassmannian} of $G$.
+It is well known (see e.g.~\cite{richarz}) that $\cL G$ is represented by a group ind-scheme over $\F$, and that $\cL^+ G$ is represented by a group scheme over $\F$.
+Moreover, the fppf quotient $(\cL G/\cL^+G)_{\mathrm{fppf}}$ is represented by an ind-projective ind-scheme, which is denoted $\Gr$ and called the \emph{affine Grassmannian} of $G$.